n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 13 - Advent of Cyber 2021.md

 ### Privesc
 [Top](#TOC)

 We are told first that the *Iperius Backup Service* offers a  potential [Privilege Escalation (privsec)](../../../../Knowledge%20Base/Vulnerabilities/Privilege%20Escalation%20(privsec).md#Windows) vector due to its potential to run backup tasks with admin privileges despite the local users privilege level.
-Open the search bar in the bottom of the screen and search `Iperius` and launch the application.
+Open the search bar at the bottom of the screen and search `Iperius` and launch the application.

-Start a new backup tasks by clicking the left-most icon on the menu bar and configure as follows.
+Start a new backup task by clicking the left-most icon on the menu bar and configure as follows.

 ![Creating a Backup Task](AoC-2021_Photos/Day_13/01_AoC-Day-13_12-29-21-Iperius.png)

 #### Source

-In the `Items` tab on this screen select file icon with a `+` sign and set the path to `C:\Users\McSkidy\Desktop` and click `OK`.
+In the `Items` tab on this screen select the file icon with a `+` sign and set the path to `C:\Users\McSkidy\Desktop` and click `OK`.

 ![Backup Path](AoC-2021_Photos/Day_13/02_AoC_Day_13_12-29-21-Backup-Path.png)

 #### Destination

-On the `Destinations` tab, select the same folder icon and make the destination the `Docuemnts` folder.
+On the `Destinations` tab, select the same folder icon and make the destination the `Documents` folder.

 ![Destination Path](AoC-2021_Photos/Day_13/03_AoC_Day_13_12-29-21-Destination.png)

 #### Executable

 Here comes the exploit.
-In the `Other Processes` tab we can choose to run a program prior to the backup executes, and it will be ran as administrator.
+In the `Other Processes` tab, we can choose to run a program before the backup executes, and it will be ran as administrator.
 If this file is malicious, the attacker can successfully escalate privileges.

 We are instructed to utilize a `.bat`, which stands for `Batch`, a basic executable in windows similar to `.sh` in *UNIX* systems.
 This `.bat` file will use another file located in `C:\Users\McSkidy\Downloads\nc.exe`.
 Launch *notepad* and add the following code.